gpdowney/lightweightLSAT/pages/game/game types.md

 permalink: game/types
 ---

-## Fundamentally, There Are Only 2 Types Of Games
+## Fundamentally, There Are Only 2 Families Of Games

 1. Order
 2. Group

-### Each Type Has 4 Common Sub-Types
+### Each Family Contains 4 Common Types

 Type | How To Recognize
 -- | --